‘Voice of God’ saves men traveling through Ohio from semi-truck crash

 This Christmas, they hope people will be inspired by their story and realize that they’re just as important and have a purpose too.

-“That there is a purpose for your life, you do have a reason to be living and it’s Gods perfect timing,” said Bryant.
+“That there is a purpose for your life, you do have a reason to be living and it’s God’s perfect timing,” Bryant said.

 To learn more about Pottersfield Ministries, click here.